+The quality framework will be used by inspectors in place of the older approach of 'inspecting against themes and statements'.
 Inspectors will look at a selection of the quality indicators.

-Which and how many quality indicators will depend on the type of inspection, the quality of the service, the intelligence we hold about the service, and risk factors that we may identify, but it is likely that we will always inspect Quality Indicators 1.1, 1.2, 1.3 as well as 5.1.
+Which and how many quality indicators will depend on the type of inspection, the quality of the service, the intelligence we hold about the service, and risk factors that we may identify, but it is likely that we will always inspect Quality Indicators 1.1, 1.2, 1.3.
 We will use the quality illustrations, which are based on the Health and Social Care Standards, in our professional evaluations about the care and support we see.